Holland, Pennsylvania, United States of America: What to pack, what to wear, and when to go [2023]

 • Travel adapter

-A plug adapter that supports outlet types A and B. Make sure to get the right type.
-A lot of adapters for sale now are simply plug changers and expect your electronics to change the voltage themselves.
+A plug adapter that supports outlet types A and B. Take care to find the right kind.
+The majority of adapters currently available are simply plugs and require your devices to adjust the voltage themselves.
 If yours can't do that they could burn up.
-This one should work in most locations.
+This one should be appropriate for most countries.

-If you are intending to visit the heavenly The Churchville Nature Center, it's worthwhile to wear modest clothing:
+If you intend to visit the must-see The Churchville Nature Center, it's worthwhile to wear modest clothing:

 March